mobrahtom/project1/README.md

 # project1
-this our first project for software engineering yes
+this is our first project for software engineering
+The introduction part will be strated next week